deep-insights-ai/covid-19-classifier/README.md

 ## Prerequisites

-required for training as well as inference (classification of images):
+Required for training as well as inference (classification of images):
   * fastai2

-if you want to run our jupyter notebook and train the model yourself:
+If you want to run our jupyter notebook and train the model yourself:
   * jupyter notebook

 Here is how to get started: